Configurations of points and topology of real line arrangements: Other examples of Zariski pairs

-From these pairs we can derived 3 other families of Zariski pairs.
-They are obtained from the arrangements $\N^{\alpha,\beta,\gamma}$ by creating singular points of multiplicity 5.
+From the pairs constructed with $\N^{\alpha,\beta,\gamma}$, we can derive three other families of Zariski pairs.
+They are obtained from the arrangements $\N^{\alpha,\beta,\gamma}$ by creating singular points of multiplicity~5.
 The constructions are summarized in Tables~\ref{tab:ZP17_1pt5},~\ref{tab:ZP17_2pts5} and~\ref{tab:ZP17_2pts5_diago}